WWE Rumors: Kevin Owens To Lose Universal Title To Goldberg?

 So, where does that leave Owens, if Goldberg does, in fact, snatch the title?

-According to the latest WWE rumors from UPROXX, Owens isn’t so much interested as becoming a champion as he is in becoming a superstar.
+According to the latest WWE rumors from UPROXX, Owens isn’t as interested in remaining champion as he is in becoming a superstar.

 The outlet recently sat down with the wrestler, and he mentioned that he “yearned” to get reactions from the crowd similar to the ones that Roman Reigns and John Cena get.
 Regardless of his personal opinions of both wrestlers, Owens aspired to have their type of fanbase.